Top Reasons Why ACOs Lose Patients to Other Networks

 Hospital reception filled with doctors and patients - ACOs

-Patient retention inside an Accountable Care Organization is not only a clinical issue.
-It is an operational one.
+Patient retention inside an Accountable Care Organization is both a clinical issue and an operational one.
 Even when quality programs are strong and physicians are highly capable, patients may drift to other networks because access feels slow, communication is inconsistent, or administrative processes create friction.

-Complex ACO structures that span multiple practices and care settings, small breakdowns in scheduling, follow-up, and front-end revenue cycle workflows can quietly erode retention over time.
+Complex ACO structures that span multiple practices and care settings can suffer small breakdowns in scheduling and follow-up, causing front-end revenue cycle workflows to quietly erode retention over time.

-Understanding why patients leave is critical.
-Patient leakage impacts attribution stability, quality performance, and total cost of care management.
-Most importantly, it disrupts coordinated care.
+Understanding why patients leave is critical since patient leakage directly impacts attribution stability, quality performance, and total cost of care management, but most importantly, it disrupts coordinated care.

-Below, we list the most common operational reasons ACOs lose patients to other networks and where leadership teams should focus attention.
+Below, we list the 10 most common operational reasons ACOs lose patients to other networks and where healthcare operations and leadership teams should focus their attention.

 1. Long Wait Times for Appointments

-When patients cannot secure timely appointments, they do not wait.
-They look for alternatives.
+When patients cannot access timely appointments, they look for alternatives.

 This is especially true for: